akberShah076/Pitcher-Throw-Analysis-BioMechanics/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to open issues or submit pull requests.
 Any improvements or new ideas are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like to adjust any further details!